Want the perfect workout program?Take Quiz

 Here is an example of how you’d eat 3,000 calories in a day.

-TIP - GET A FOOD CALCULATOR: Use a food calculator or app to input each meal so you know how much calories you’ve eaten on the day.
+TIPS - GET A FOOD CALCULATOR: Use a food calculator or app to input each meal so you know how much calories you’ve eaten on the day.
 This is the best way to know your macros and calories are in check each day.
+Or use a meal delivery service to eliminate the need to count macros or prep and cook your food.
+Check out our Trifecta Meals Review to see if it's a good option for you.

 Let’s go over the best food sources for protein, carbs, and fats, then good supplements to take.
 After, we will give you an example of a meal plan.